 - Display positive values that engender resilience, togetherness, respect, pride and ambition so that children can take responsibility for themselves and increase their awareness of the actions and beliefs of others.

-Progression maps detail how knowledge and skills develop throughout the school for each subject.
-Click here for more information of how we ensure progress takes place across the curriculum.
+Progression maps detail the subject's intent and how knowledge & skills develop throughout the school.
+Click SUBJECTS for more information of how we ensure progress takes place across the curriculum.

 Long Term Overviews

 The progression maps tell us what children should learn at each stage of their education for each subject.
 We have spent considerable time developing topics that will not only allow us to meet the expectations of our progression maps, but also provide engaging learning opportunities with relevance to our local community and the wider world.

 We have based our plans on four key drivers that we feel underpin our curriculum intentions:

 Providing children with opportunities to see the world and people beyond their community, adding to their cultural capital.

 To build on what children already know enabling progression and allowing them to achieve their potential as children move through each year group.